 6. Cathedral of Rio de Janeiro

-The Cathedral of Rio de Janeiro is a 75 meters high building that began its construction in 1964 and is located in the city’s downtown area.
-Inside, you can see impressive stained glass windows, which converge at the ends of a cross formed by the skylight.
+The Cathedral of Rio de Janeiro is a 75 meters high building that began its construction in 1964 and is located in the downtown area of the city.
+Inside, I saw impressive stained glass windows, which converge at the ends of a cross formed by the skylight.
 The building has a diameter of 96 meters and the capacity to house 20,000 standing people.

-The Metropolitan Cathedral also houses a Museum of Sacred Art in its basement, which has pieces of great historical value.
+This Metropolitan Cathedral also houses a Museum of Sacred Art in its basement, which has pieces of great historical value.
+Truly, this is one of the popular tourist attractions in Rio de Janeiro that you can’t miss.

 7. Lapa Arches